cole-group/QUBE-SOMD-paper/HFE/README.md

 ```

-##Script details
+##Script details##
 Here we explain the steps the scripts follow to prepare the input files in more detail for each phase of the hydration free energy calculations.

 - For the vacuum simulations:
-1. Starting with the pdb/xml files of the ligands, generate the corresponding amber files (prm7/rst7) using [qube_to_prmRst.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/FEP_preparation/qube_to_prmRst.py)
+1. Starting with the pdb/xml files of the ligands, generate the corresponding amber files (prm7/rst7) using [qube_to_prmRst.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/FEP_preparation/qube_to_prmRst.py)
-3. Generate the MORPH.pert files using the scripts [morph_step1.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/HFE/scripts/morph_step1.py) and [morph_step2.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/HFE/scripts/morph_step2.py).
+3. Generate the MORPH.pert files using the scripts [morph_step1.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/HFE/scripts/morph_step1.py) and [morph_step2.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/HFE/scripts/morph_step2.py).
 These scripts read the parameters of the molecules and return the pert files for the discharge and the vanish steps.
 4. Create the folder architecture and submit the simulations.

 - For the solvated simulations:
-1. Starting with the pdb/xml files of the ligands, generate the corresponding amber files (prm7/rst7) using [qube_to_prmRst.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/FEP_preparation/qube_to_prmRst.py)
+1. Starting with the pdb/xml files of the ligands, generate the corresponding amber files (prm7/rst7) using [qube_to_prmRst.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/FEP_preparation/qube_to_prmRst.py)
-2. Use the BioSimSpace.app python (e.g. ~/biosimspace.app/bin/ipython) to solvate the molecule with [solvate.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/FEP_preparation/solvate.py):
+2. Use the BioSimSpace.app python (e.g. ~/biosimspace.app/bin/ipython) to solvate the molecule with [solvate.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/FEP_preparation/solvate.py):
 ```
 run ./solvate.py --input MOL.prm7 MOL.rst7 --output MOL_sol --water tip3p --box_dim 26
 ```
-The dimension of the side of the box is in A. (This might need to be changed)
+The dimension of the side of the box is in Angstrom.
+(This might need to be changed)

-3. Equilibrate the system with [amberequilibration.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/FEP_preparation/amberequilibration.py) also with BioSimSpace.
+3. Equilibrate the system with [amberequilibration.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/FEP_preparation/amberequilibration.py) also with BioSimSpace.
 ```
 run ./amberequilibration.py --input MOL_sol.prm7 MOL_sol.rst7 --output MOL
 ```
 From this point on, the process is the same as the one for the molecules in vacuum:
-5. Generate the MORPH.pert files using the scripts [morph_step1.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/HFE/scripts/morph_step1.py) and [morph_step2.py](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/HFE/scripts/morph_step2.py).
+5. Generate the MORPH.pert files using the scripts [morph_step1.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/HFE/scripts/morph_step1.py) and [morph_step2.py](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/HFE/scripts/morph_step2.py).
 6. Create the folder architecture and submit the simulations.

 Analysis: